-These cookies are made for Christmas, but I do be making them all year long.
-I spent most of my life hating marzipan and just the thought of a cookie filled with marzipan could make me gag.
-But after moving to Berlin and facing an actually good quality kind (and not the terrible kind bakeries used to put in cakes in the ’90s), I realized I actually love it.
-The house is filled with this amazing almond and butter fragrant that you can’t help but eating them straight from the pan.
+Although these cookies are made for Christmas, I make them all year round.
+For most of my life, I hated marzipan and the mere thought of a cookie stuffed with it made me gag.
+But after moving to Berlin and facing an actual high-quality kind (and not the terrible kind bakeries used to put in cakes in the ’90s), I realized I really love it.
+You just can’t resist eating them straight from the pan when the house is filled with this amazing almond and butter scent.

-This recipe is based on the one from Linds’ story, a fellow ex-expat in Germany that I discovered through Twitter (I strongly suggest so follow her!).
+This recipe is based on the one from Linds’ story, a fellow ex-expat in Germany that I discovered through Twitter (I strongly suggest following her!).
 I made quite a few changes to suit my palate, but the idea is all hers!
-It became my mom’s favorite cookies and now that I am on a long home visit, I make the, quite often so I thought to finally share this wonder with the crowd.
+It became my mom’s favorite cookies and now that I am on a long home visit, I make them quite often so I thought to finally share this wonder with the crowd.

 So!
 Let’s make some cookies.

 Marzipan-filled butter Cookies

 – 250 gr room temp butter, cubed